carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

 Now, you have _Streptococcus agalactiae 505_ genomic fasta file in a directory.
-But, three more strains were included
+But, three more strains were included in Tettelin's first pangenome.
+It is the momment to practice what you learned about cicles in the shell lesson.
+Instead of download the genomes one by one, we will write a `while` cycle.
 With the nano editor, create a file to add the other four strains that Tettelin included in the first pangenome.
 The missing strains are A909, COH1, and CJB111.
 Write one strain per line in the file and named it